 You can flag any of the sight-reading exercises by tapping on the flag in the top right-hand corner and review the flagged exercises by turning on the switch at the bottom of the screen (see image above).

 The app can be used with either an acoustic piano, a digital or midi piano, or a virtual piano.
+This means you can use the app anywhere at any time.

 - User friendly